cortexlabs/cortex/docs/cluster-management/install.md

 cortex env default aws
 ```

-You can now run the same commands shown above to deploy the Iris classifier to AWS (if you didn't set the default CLI environment, add `--env aws` to the `cortex` commands).
+You can now run the same commands shown above to deploy the iris classifier to AWS (if you didn't set the default CLI environment, add `--env aws` to the `cortex` commands).

 ## Next steps